 Furnaces may be installed with unducted or ducted return air.
-For unducted systems it is recommended to use an upflow stand for optimal performance.
+For unducted systems with air conditioners or heat pumps, the following optional equipment is recommended: upflow stand, coil cabinet, upflow duct connector, and wall mount grille.

 Without optional upflow stand: